bodrick/awesome/README.md

 *   [dzharii/awesome-typescript](https://github.com/dzharii/awesome-typescript) - A collection of awesome TypeScript resources for client-side and server-side development.
 Write your awesome JavaScript in TypeScript
 *   [dustinspecker/awesome-eslint](https://github.com/dustinspecker/awesome-eslint) - A list of awesome ESLint plugins, configs, etc.
 *   [korfuri/awesome-monorepo](https://github.com/korfuri/awesome-monorepo) - A curated list of awesome Monorepo tools, software and architectures.
+*   [dotnet/templating](https://github.com/dotnet/templating) - This repo contains the Template Engine which is used by dotnet new
 *   [mjebrahimi/Awesome-Microservices-DotNet](https://github.com/mjebrahimi/Awesome-Microservices-DotNet) - 💎 A collection of awesome training series, articles, videos, books, courses, sample projects, and tools for Microservices in .NET
 *   [heynickc/awesome-ddd](https://github.com/heynickc/awesome-ddd) - A curated list of Domain-Driven Design (DDD), Command Query Responsibility Segregation (CQRS), Event Sourcing, and Event Storming resources
 *   [lightswitch05/hosts](https://github.com/lightswitch05/hosts) - Hostfile blocklist for ads and tracking, updated regularly